wilsonrc/JobsScraper-Backend/README.md

 ## Running the server

 * `npm run build` after making changes, we are transpiling JS code in other to use ES6 in NodeJS.
+* `npm run build:watch` to auto-generate the transpiled files on changes.
 * `npm run dev` to run the dev server.
 * `npm start` to run the prod server without the dev-watcher.